-The five years period profit and loss statement of NM company tell us that its total expense reached as high as 83 percent average resulting to a net income of 17 percent.
-Its high figures were in 2007 and 2010 and lowest in 2011 but all positive result.
+The five years period profit and loss statement of NM company tells us that its total expense reached as high as 83 percent average resulting in a net income of 17 percent.
+Its high figures were in 2007 and 2010 and the lowest in 2011 but all positive result.
 What can we say to this company then?
 “Good enough to this company,” Rio answered.

 Presented below is Navios Maritime Holdings Inc Cash Flow.
 But as mentioned there are three categories.
 Why don’t we tackle each?
 Let’s go.

 Net cash provided by operating activities of NM from 2007 to 2011 was 128, -28, 216, 182 and 107. ttm was 110.
 All results are positive, except in 2008 which was negative 28, but immediately recovered in 2009 to 2011.
 It means that the company has available funds for investing.